microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/workplacesensordevice-update.md

 ## Examples
 ### Example 1: Add a new tag

+The following example shows how to add a new tag to a workplace sensor device.

 #### Request
-The following is an example of a request.
+The following example shows a request.
 <!-- {
   "blockType": "request",
   "name": "update_workplacesensordevice_tags"